d3ska/d3ska.github.io/_posts/2021-11-07-maps-in-java.md

 ### HashMap

 Key reason of using HashMap is performance.
-Comparing to a list, if we want find element in list, the time complexity is O(n), and if list is sorted, it will be O(log n).
+Comparing to a list, if we want to find element in list, the time complexity is O(n), and if list is sorted, it will be O(log n).
 The advantage of a HashMap is that the time complexity to insert and retrieve a value is O(1) on average.
 It's also a very similar class very Hashtable.